Why you should add Denmark to your Indie/RTW trip[All content and prices updated July 2013]

 Denmark is the smallest and southernmost Scandinavian country.
 It is also the only one that is not located on the Scandinavian Peninsula.
 That fact is a microcosm of today's Denmark.
 It is part of something larger but it is still very distinct.

-In a part of the world where suicide rates and depression run higher than normal, Denmark still ranks as the happiest place on earth according to a study which takes into account a number of life factors.
-And all this time you thought that Disney World was the happiest place on earth!
-Think again!
-The land of Hamlet is the epicenter of happiness.
+- Denmark still ranks as one of the happiest place on earth according to a study which takes into account a number of life factors.

 You can book a flight into Copenhagen Airport (code CPH), which is the largest in Scandinavia.
 Flights from within Europe can be reasonable, but from abroad you might consider flying into Amsterdam (code: AMS) and taking a train or booking on a discount airline.
 This is an excellent stop if you are a Eurail Pass holder, since journeys are long and prices are high.